Multi-factor Authentication and SSO

 Company Required MFA

-An Owner*/Admin* can require all users accessing an account to use MFA.
+An Owner*/Admin* can require all users to use MFA.
 To do this, Visit Settings > Configuration and toggle Require MFA in the Security section.

 At the next login, they are presented with the enter phone number modal that doesn't allow them to access their account until a phone number is verified.
 Users then receive a text verification for all future logins each time they log in.
 Even if the user is in multiple companies, only one company requiring MFA requires the user to use it on each login.